madetech/data-101/modules/supplementary/Terraform.md

 # Terraform

+## Infrasctructure as Code

+Infrastructure as code (IaC) is used to automate infrastructure deployment and streamline application development.
+IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.
+There are multiple tools for using IaC to automate resource allocation, here are some examples: HashiCorp Terraform, AWS CloudFormation, Google Cloud Depolyment Manager, Microsoft Azure Resource Manager etc. This [article](https://www.techtarget.com/searchdatacenter/feature/IaC-tools-comparison-shows-benefits-of-automated-deployments) provides a comparison between multiple tools.

-## What is Terraform
+## What is Terraform?

 Terraform allows you to automate and manage your infrastructure and your platform and services that run on that platform.
 Infrastructure as Code with Terraform allows you to manage infrastructure with configuration files rather than through a graphical user interface.
-IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.
+Terraform is open-source and it uses declarative language, which means you'll only need to define what your end result should be.

 Using Terraform has several advantages over manually managing your infrastructure: